MolSSI-Education/python-package-best-practices/_episodes/04-function-style.md

 questions:
 - "How can I write python code that is readable?"
 objectives:
-- "Learn how to raise exceptions"
+- "Learn how to raise exceptions."
 - "Understand how to follow PEP8 style for Python."
-- "Understand what docstrings are and their importance."
+- "Understand what docstrings are and why they are important."
-- "Learn to write docstrings in numpy style"
+- "Learn to write docstrings in numpy style."
 keypoints:
 - "Your code should adhere to standards outlined in PEP8 so that it easily readable by others."
 - "All functions and modules should be documented with docstrings."